Skip to main content

 us-docker.pkg.dev/oplabs-tools-artifacts/images/op-challenger:latest

-When using local files, ensure your prestate files are in the mounted directory and properly named with their hash (e.g., 0x03eb07101fbdeaf3f04d9fb76526362c1eea2824e4c6e970bdb19675b72e4fc8.bin.gz
+When using local files, ensure your prestate files are in the mounted directory and properly named with their hash (e.g., 0x03eb07101fbdeaf3f04d9fb76526362c1eea2824e4c6e970bdb19675b72e4fc8.bin.gz).

-- Ensure you're using the latest op-challenger version, see the release page (opens in a new tab).
+• Ensure you’re using the latest op-challenger version, see the release page.

-directory. - This file contains dependency set configurations in the same format as the op-supervisor's configs.
+• This file contains dependency set configurations in the same format as the op-supervisor’s configs.
 You can extract this from your existing op-supervisor setup.